WPChill/strong-testimonials/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Strong Testimonials is a simple and feature-rich testimonial manager.
+A simple yet robust testimonial manager.

 == Description ==

-Strong Testimonials by [WP Mission](http://www.wpmission.com) makes collecting and displaying testimonials simple with many useful and intuitive features.
+Strong Testimonials by [WP Mission](http://www.wpmission.com) makes testimonials simple.

-**Show testimonials** with a variety of shortcodes or in a widget with transition effects.
+* **Show** with a variety of shortcodes or in a widget with transition effects.

-**Collect testimonials** through a customizable form with anti-spam options.
+* **Collect** through a customizable form with anti-spam options.

-**Manage testimonials** just like posts and pages, including Featured Images and Categories.
+* **Manage** in the post editor including Featured Images and Categories.

-===

-Strong Testimonials is a **work in progress**.

-This is my project for learning plugin development and sharpening my skills.
+> **This is a work in progress.** Strong is my project for learning plugin development.
 It will always be free.
 If you cannot tolerate occasional bugs and frequent updates, then please consider another plugin.

-On the other hand, if you want

-* to participate in this plugin's development by offering ideas and feedback,
-* the prompt, personal attention of its developer (who will move mountains to resolve issues),
-* features that other plugins offer at a price,

-then welcome aboard!
+> On the other hand, if you want: -- to participate in this plugin's development by offering ideas and feedback, -- the prompt, personal attention of its developer (who will move mountains to resolve issues), -- popular features that other plugins offer at a price, then welcome aboard!
 You have been warned :)

-===

-Need more?
-Or less?
-I will gladly build a custom version for you with just the features you want, within reason and as my schedule allows.
-Your version will not track with the latest version and you won't have to worry about updates.
-Your first custom version is free with lifetime support (fixing bugs, keeping up with WordPress, resolving conflicts with other plugins, CSS help) but future modifications will have a price tag.
+**Need more?
+Or less?** [Contact me](http://www.wpmission.com/contact) about a custom version.
+I will make minor changes or remove unwanted features for free with lifetime support (fixing bugs, keeping up with WordPress, resolving conflicts, CSS help) but future modifications will have a price tag.
+Your version will not track with the current version and you won't have to worry about updates.

-===

-*We are moving towards version 2.0 with flexible display components!*
+**We are moving towards version 2.0 with flexible display components!**

-= What's New in Version 1.8: Excerpting =
+= What's New in Version 1.8 =

-* Improved cycle shortcode options:
+Improved cycle shortcode options:

 * Show an **excerpt** of a testimonial, or the entire content, or up to a certain length.
 * Add a "Read more" link to the full testimonial or another page.
 * Options to show the title, the featured image, and the client information or not.
-  * *Note: the category attribute was removed from the `[cycle]` shortcode.*
+* *Note: the category attribute was removed from the cycle shortcode.*

-* Post Excerpt and Custom Fields now available in testimonial editor.
+Post Excerpt and Custom Fields now available in testimonial editor.

-* Options to load the included stylesheets or not, so you can style from the ground up if you want.
+Skip loading the included stylesheets if you want to style it from the ground up.

-* Improved CSS including solving the long-standing width and float conflicts with some themes (YMMV).
+Improved CSS including solving the long-standing width and float conflicts with some themes (YMMV).
 Tested in many popular themes including the [problematic](http://chrislema.com/wordpress-obesity/) [Avada](http://www.fklein.info/2013/05/overloaded-theme-problems/).

-* Improved i18n.
+Improved i18n.
 Ready for translations.

-= What's New in Version 1.7: Customizing =
+= What's New in Version 1.7 =

-* Finally!
+Finally!
 [Custom fields](http://www.wpmission.com/tutorials/customize-the-form-in-strong-testimonials/).
 Change the testimonial submission form to meet your needs.
 Change which client fields appear underneath each testimonial.

-= What's New in Version 1.6: Captcha-ing =
+= What's New in Version 1.6 =

-* Added support for the [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/) plugin which you may know from [Contact Form 7](http://wordpress.org/plugins/contact-form-7/).
+Added support for the [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/) plugin which you may know from [Contact Form 7](http://wordpress.org/plugins/contact-form-7/).
 Nice!

-* Fixed a conflict with other plugins or themes also using the Cycle jQuery plugin.
+Fixed a conflict with other plugins or themes also using the Cycle jQuery plugin.

-= What's New in Version 1.5: Cycling =
+= What's New in Version 1.5 =

-* A frequently requested feature, a **shortcode for rotating testimonials** on a page just like the widget.
-AKA slider, fader, cycler.
+A frequently requested feature, a **shortcode for rotating testimonials** on a page just like the widget.
-* Improved reCAPTCHA error handling.
-* Correct text domain use (getting ready for i18n).
-* Bug fixes
-  * the widget would truncate the whole text string when the length was less than the limit
-  * a conflict with some themes that forced the widget text beyond the sidebar

 = Primary Features =

 * A customizable testimonial submission **form**.
 * **Anti-spam** options.
 * Administrator **notification** upon new testimonial submission.
-* Multiple **shortcode** options including All, Single, and Random.
+* Multiple **shortcode** options including Cycle, All, Random, and Single.
-* Multiple **widget** options including word limit, category selection, random order, and a "Read more" link.
+* Multiple **widget** options including word limit, category selection, and random order.
 * Use the WordPress post editor to **add and edit** testimonial content, including **thumbnail support** and **categories**.
-* A developer dedicated to your success.
+* A developer dedicated to making it work.

 *[Check out the screenshots for a better overview](http://wordpress.org/plugins/strong-testimonials/screenshots/).*